+Art was of course my favourite subject in school.
 It was on a school trip to the National Art Gallery in London aged 12 that my obsession for 16th and 17th Century portraiture began.
 I stood transfixed in front of Jan van Eyck’s ‘Man in a Red Turban’ and fell in love.
 Not so much with the intriguing, enigmatic looking man staring out at me, but with the mesmerising quality of the style.
 It still remains one of my favourite paintings to this day.

 In the 90’s, I dabbled briefly in game development with a group of friends.
 Collectively we were ‘Hounds by the Basketful’ (we finally decided on this name after one or two pints of Guinness!).
 We created a video board game called GOOT!
 (Get Out Of That!) and various card games.

 I got stuck using pastels for a while, too scared to go near oil.
-In the late 90’s I discovered (online) a collection of beautiful Mummy portraits from the 1st to 3rd Century Roman/Greek period called ‘Fayum’ portraits and I decided to experiment with oils to see if I could replicate the look.
-So I painted my friend Bryan in this Fayum style as a birthday present.
-I split the wood in places, sanded back some of the paint to expose the surface and stained the whole thing down to give the illusion of age.
+In the late 90’s I discovered (online) a collection of beautiful encaustic Mummy portraits dated from the 1st to 3rd Century Roman/Greek period called ‘Fayum’ portraits, and I decided to experiment with oils to see if I could replicate the style.
+Adopting my prop making skills, I painted my friend Bryan in this Fayum style as a birthday present.
+I split the wood in places, sanded back some of the paint to expose the surface, and stained the whole thing down to give the illusion of a painting removed from the burial linens of a mummy.
 After this first attempt I was hooked.
 I haven’t touched my pastels since.

 Here’s what you find when you type Fayum Portraits into Google.